Skip to main content

 Managed Services Setup

-Start from the exact floo.app.toml shape for managed services.
+Start from the exact floo services commands for managed services.

 Environment Variables